 That deduction may not help much in post-secondary years, when limited earnings often place students in lower tax brackets.
 Instead, it can be claimed later, when the student-turned-grad makes a higher salary and can benefit from reducing taxable income or even being knocked down a tax bracket.

-If students earned income, they can lower their taxes by claiming credits for costs such as transit passes, childcare expenses, interest paid on certain student loans and more.
+If students earned income, they can lower their taxes by claiming credits for costs such as childcare expenses, interest paid on certain student loans and more.
 If they made no income, the credit for tuition, books and education can be passed along to parents (who might be convinced to give it back).

 Always keep your receipts, says Gill.
 “You can’t put something on [a tax return] that you don’t have a copy of.”